DevPacoLuna/Interurban-Challenge/README.md

   display: block;
 }
 ```
+The next view was the homepage, where the list of cities and their weather would be displayed.

 prompt: `create a home page where shows a list of cities with it current weather im showing name of each city, temperature and weather condition, make it with MUI, Typescript and use Saas modules to make it beautiful`